-1. Excessive use of Light of the Martyr
+1. Correct Amount of Light of the Martyr Usage

 Many newer Holy Paladins make the mistake of casting Light of the Martyr far too often.
 They do so because the standard healing meter addons players use typically do not account for the damage the Paladin does to himself when casting the spell.
 Combat Logs, however, account for this and will subtract the damage taken from Light of the Martyr from the Paladin's overall healing done.